 Adele apologizes to Beyoncé

 Adele’s reaction to winning the Grammy for Album of the Year in 2017 for “25” wasn’t elation.
-In fact, she said, “A little piece of me died,” when she heard her win announced.
+In fact, she admitted “a little piece of [her] died” when she was announced the winner.
 On stage, she apologized to Beyoncé, who she said deserved the award for her album “Lemonade.”
-Some critics pointed out that black artists hadn’t secured that particular award since 2008—and that dry streak continues today.
+Some critics pointed out that Black artists hadn’t secured that particular award since 2008—and that dry streak continues today.

 Christina Aguilera tops Britney Spears

 The year?
 2000.
-The question on everyone’s mind: which pop princess would take Best New Artist, Christina Aguilera or Britney Spears?
-Aguilera prevailed, which kicked off years of her dominating the Grammy Awards—she has won five total—whereas Spears, while considered one of pop’s top talents, has won just one for her song “Toxic.”
+The question on everyone’s mind: Which pop princess will take Best New Artist, Christina Aguilera or Britney Spears?
+By night’s end, Aguilera would prevail, signaling a reign that would see the pop star dominating the Grammy Awards for years to come, having claimed five trophies to date.
+Spears, while a pop icon in her own right, has only won one Grammy for her song “Toxic.”

 In 1984, Michael Jackson’s acclaimed album “Thriller” won Album of the Year.
 It was a deserved award in many fans’ eyes.
 However, the competition may not have been entirely fair.
 Prince’s classic “1999” wasn’t even nominated.
 That album, in which Prince plays almost all of the instrumentals himself, secured his place among music’s greats and is largely considered one of the greatest albums of all time.

 Maroon 5 and Ray Charles beat Kanye West